We firmly believe in the effectiveness of vaccines to prevent serious illness and to save lives.

 We firmly believe in the safety of our vaccines.

-We firmly believe that all children and young adults should receive all of their recommended vaccines according to the schedule published by the Centers for Disease Control and Prevention and the American Academy of Pediatrics.
+We firmly believe that all children and young adults should receive all of their recommended vaccines according to the schedule published by the American Academy of Pediatrics.

-These things being said, we recognize that there has always been and will likely always be controversy surrounding vaccination.
+We recognize that the choice to vaccinate may be a very emotional one for parents.
+Questioning of vaccines dates back centuries.
 Indeed, Benjamin Franklin, persuaded by his brother, was opposed to a smallpox vaccine until scientific data convinced him otherwise.
 Tragically, he had delayed immunizing his favorite son Franky, who contracted smallpox and died at the age of 4, leaving Ben with a lifetime of guild and remorse.
 Quoting Mr. Franklin’s autobiography:

 “In 1736, I lost one of my sons, a fine boy of four years old, by the smallpox… I long regretted bitterly, and still regret that I had not given it to him by inoculation.
 This I mention for the sake of parents who omit that operation, on the supposition that they should never forgive themselves if a child died under it, my example showing that the regret may be the same either way, and that, therefore, the safer should be chosen.”